joyjsmun/splashX/README.md

 # About The Project

-- SplashX is a Web3 social video platform that allows creators to stream rewards to their earliest and most devoted fans.
+- SplashX is Earned by Creating & Watching AI - generated Anime.

 ## Getting Started